bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 >
 ```

+One feature that occur hand in hand with Concurrent Mode and this transition example, which I have not written about, is Suspense, but it will come in a later article!

 # How to Enable it

 Concurrent Mode has been released as an opt-in.
 Our god of bloggs (Kent C. Dodds) has written a post on how to [enable it](https://kentcdodds.com/blog/how-to-enable-react-concurrent-mode).
 To get the version with Concurrent Mode, you need to install this experimental version of React: